 Jovan Marinković was born in 1965 in Kruševac.
-He graduated from the Painting Department in 1989.
-After two years, he acquired his Master's degree in drawing at his home faculty.
+He graduated in 1989 from the Painting Department of the Faculty of Fine Arts in Belgrade, and two years later completed his master's degree in drawing at the same faculty.
 He lives and works in Belgrade.

 So far Marinković has exhibited at the Gallery of the Ilija M. Kolarac Foundation, the Gallery of the Belgrade Cultural Centre, the Srećna Gallery of the SKC, the SULUJ Gallery, and the ULUS Gallery.
 In 1997 he participated in the 38th October Salon in Belgrade.
 He was one of the authors at the 2006 exhibition at the Galerie Home′ art in Perros-Guirec, France, together with representatives of French art brut and marginal art scene.
 His participation in the Third Triennial at MNMA – RAW INTUITIVE, 2022, an international exhibition organized by the Museum of Naïve and Marginal Art was of exceptional importance.
 RAW INTUITIVE, an international exhibition organized by the Museum of Naïve and Marginal Art was of exceptional importance.